cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 Docker lets you simulate private networks.
 To meaningfully achieve the above target setup in terms of network separation, you use Docker's user-defined networks.
 This means:

 * Alice's validator and key management system (KMS) are on their private network: name it `net-alice-kms`.
-* Alice's validator and sentry are on own private network: name it `net-alice`.
+* Alice's validator and sentry are on their private network: name it `net-alice`.
-* Bob's validator and sentry are on own private network: name it `net-bob`.
+* Bob's validator and sentry are on their private network: name it `net-bob`.
 * There is a public network on which both sentries and Carol's node run: name it `net-public`.

 Although every machine on the network is a bit different, in terms of Docker images there are only two image types: